 Start Collecting for a Youngster Now

-If your child is interested in coins from around the world, then the best way to store them is to buy 2 x 2 cardboard coin holders with plastic pages to hold them that fit into a three ring binder.
-That way you can rearrange your coin collection to suit the child's interest at any given moment.
+If your child is interested in coins from around the world, then the best way to store them is to buy 2 x 2 cardboard coin holders with plastic pages to hold them that fit into a three-ring binder.
+That way, you can rearrange your coin collection to suit the child's interest at any given moment.
+Organize them by country, continent, subject matter or any way that makes sense to the child.
+There is no right or wrong way to collect world coins.

 Be Sure Your New Coin Collection is Safe